StatCan/egp-crn/docs/source/about/environment.rst

 Virtual Environment
 ===================

-All scripts within the ``egp`` repository are intended to be executed within a ``conda`` virtual environment.
-The ``conda`` environment is defined within an ``environment.yml`` file within the ``egp`` repository and is already installed on your VM.
+All scripts within the ``egp-crn`` repository are intended to be executed within a ``conda`` virtual environment.
+The ``conda`` environment is defined within an ``environment.yml`` file within the ``egp-crn`` repository and is already installed on your VM.

-``conda`` is an environment and package manager and is used by the ``egp`` repository to provide an isolated processing environment and effective dependency management.
+``conda`` is an environment and package manager and is used by the ``egp-crn`` repository to provide an isolated processing environment and effective dependency management.
 The ``conda`` environment must be activated before executing any scripts in order to make use of the contained dependencies.

 Installation
 ------------

 Install the ``conda`` environment via::

-    conda env create -f C:/egp/environment.yml
+    conda env create -f C:/egp-crn/environment.yml

 Activation
 ----------

 Activate the ``conda`` environment via::

-    conda activate egp
+    conda activate egp-crn

 Updates
 -------

 Update the ``conda`` environment via (only required if dependencies change)::

-    conda env update -f C:/egp/environment.yml --prune
+    conda env update -f C:/egp-crn/environment.yml --prune

 Scripts
 =======

-All scripts within the ``egp`` repository are implemented as CLI tools and can be called from any shell.
+All scripts within the ``egp-crn`` repository are implemented as CLI tools and can be called from any shell.
 The specific parameters and details of each CLI tool can be viewed by passing the keyword ``--help``.

 Script usage:

 1. Activate the ``conda`` environment::

-    conda activate egp
+    conda activate egp-crn

 2. Change directory to the script location::

-    cd /d C:/egp/src/topology
+    cd /d C:/egp-crn/src/topology

 3. Execute the script CLI: